Bargain Hunt: Format

 The "swap" rule was changed again in 2006 (Series 14), becoming the "bonus buy".
 The expert is still given any "leftover lolly" to buy this bonus item, which is entered into the auction.
 Just after the auction of their own items, and before that of the bonus item, teams must decide whether the auction results of the bonus item should be added to their own auction lots.
 Teams can potentially add to their profit with the bonus item, but it can also subtract from a team's earnings if it loses money.

 In a series in 2014, an alternative bonus item was purchased by the expert with "Tim's Ton", (£100 provided by Tim).
 The teams then had to decide on whether to select the 'team's bonus buy' (bought with the leftover lolly), Tim's bonus buy (bought with Tim's ton) or neither.
 Tim would also make his prediction as to which bonus buy would make the larger profit or smaller loss (which he called Wonnacott's winner).

 Series 52 in 2019 brought a change to the rules with two challenges, the 'Big Spend Challenge' and the 'Presenter's Challenge' added.
-The teams have to spend at least £75 on one item, and buy an item relating to a specific category.
+The teams have to spend at least £75 on one item, and buy an item relating to a specific category or has a feature.
+For example, something you see in a study or features flowers.
+The challenges can be done with one item.
 Other changes include the contestants introducing themselves to camera, rather than to the presenter, and the bonus buy is now revealed to the contestants in the auction room after the sale of the first three items.

 On average, the majority of contestants' items lose money: the teams are paying retail prices at fairs, whereas auction prices are generally lower.
 Large profits are fairly rare, though it is not particularly unusual for contestants to take home a small profit.
 Teams achieving the difficult feat of earning a profit on all three items are awarded a "golden gavel"; originally a wooden trophy, but latterly a lapel pin.

 Production

 Four or five programmes are usually made at each antiques fair and filming can take all day.
-Programmes are named for where they are filmed, for example, Ardingly has hosted:
+Programmes are named after the locations where they are filmed.

 Programmes are not necessarily broadcast in the sequence filmed, and one set of episodes can be split across different series.